Honeymoon (1959 film): Plot

 Early the next morning Kit goes off to help a breeder of bulls with his round-up and Anna is taken to the Alhambra at Granada by Antonio.
 They dance around the palace in a light hearted flirtation and Anna declares that she really has given up the ballet and is willing to settle down with Kit.
 Antonio isn't so sure.
 When they go to join Kit there is a mild confrontation between Kit and Antonio.
 The film is building up to the two men representing Don Diego and Don Pedro, competing for the attentions of Doña Isabel in the story of Les amantes de Teruel which will be the finalé of the film.

 Kit and Anna go to see a performance of El Amor Brujo (Bewitched Love).
 The story is that of a girl whose lover had died but who now haunts her and prevents her from getting on with her life and her new lover.
 The lead roles are danced by Antonio and Rosita, with a cameo from Léonide Massine as the ghost – Massine was over sixty years old at the time – and Lucia as the girl's friend who tries to lure the ghost away.
 The restored version contains the full ballet, a mixture of classical ballet and flamenco style.

 The next night, in Teruel, the guide (the voice of Michael Powell) explains the legend of the lovers of Teruel to Kit and Anna as they stand on the terrace looking at the statues.
 But Anna falls ill and develops a fever.
 In her fevered imagination she hallucinates the story of the Lovers of Teruel as a great ballet, with herself dancing the part of Doña Isabel and Antonio as Don Diego, her lover.
 Again a mix of classical ballet and Spanish style, with Antonio in Moorish make-up.
 The restoration contains the full ballet to the music of Manuel de Falla.
 The final funeral has the echoes of the El Greco painting the couple saw earlier.

-The next morning Antonio comes to visit Anna, now in hospital with Kit by her side.
+The next morning Antonio comes to visit Anna, now in the hospital with Kit by her side.
 We learn that Anna and Kit will be off to Australia in a few days and Kit thinks that at last they have seen the last of Antonio.
 But no, he tells them he is starting a world tour!